Hydrangea Pruning

 Mopheads and Lacecaps Hydrangeas (H. macrophylla and H. serrata)

-• These hydrangeas bloom on old wood therefore prune in summer or early fall blooming.
+• These hydrangeas bloom on old wood therefore prune in summer or early fall after blooming.

 • Cut back weak and thin shoots to the base.
 Remove older and less productive branches by cutting to the base.
 Shorten flowered stems to pairs of healthy buds.